Vkeerthu/Plant-disease-Identification/README.md

 # Plant-disease-Identification
-We trained our model on a large dataset of images of diseased and healthy plant leaves, and achieved high accuracy in classifying various plant diseases
+This repository contains the code and resources for a project on plant disease identification using deep learning.
+The project aims to develop a model that can accurately identify diseases in plants based on input images.
+This README file provides an overview of the project and instructions for running the code.We trained our model on a large dataset of images of diseased and healthy plant leaves, and achieved high accuracy in classifying various plant diseases.